DanieleSoranzio/DanieleSoranzio/README.md

 I primarily work with C#, C++, HLSL, CG, and GLSL, using Unity and Unreal Engine as my main game engines.
 In the meantime, I keep improving the skills I already have and learning new ones.

-Currently open for work as a Junior/Mid Game programmer or Software Engineer.
+Currently open for work as a Junior/Mid Game programmer.

 Feel free to contact me at ✉️ danielesoranzio3@gmail.com